codingwolf-at/codingwolf-at/README.md

 - Currently focused on front end development using ReactJS 🤖
 - Practising DSA in JavaScript 🏆
-- I like to write and make tutorial videos for biginners 💻
+- I like to write and make tutorial videos for beginners 💻
 - __GOAL__ : Full stack Development 🦾

 <p>